 Head of Data Governance

-A fully remote (UK-based) opportunity for a Head of Data Governance who wants to apply their skills and experience for a positive cause.
+A fully remote (UK-based) opportunity for a still hands-on, pragmatic Head of Data Governance who wants to apply their skills and experience for a positive cause.

 This global movement generates enormous volumes of data that are used for multiple purposes.
-Many systems and tools are used in many countries to generate, store and communicate data and information.
-The effective and efficient use of data is integral to their strategy moving forward, and data governance and quality are critical components.
+Many systems and tools are used across many countries to generate, store, and communicate data and information.
+The practical and efficient use of data is integral to their strategy moving forward, and data governance and quality are critical components.

-This is your opportunity to be the business over for Data Governance in support of a fantastic cause.
-You will drive the requirements needed to ensure data is accurate, reliable, timely, and usable.
-You will ensure business unit leaders are clear on what they can do with enterprise data, as well as their respective accountabilities for data stewardship.
+This is your opportunity to drive value through data governance for a fantastic cause.
+You will ensure business unit leaders are clear on what they can do with enterprise data and their respective accountabilities for data stewardship.

 Ideally, we want someone with: